 The Allied Health Clinical Trials Unit – Oncology Project (ACT-ONC Project)

-The primary aim of this project is to build capacity for allied health professionals to lead clinical trials in cancer supportive care and survivorship.
+The primary aim of this project is to build capacity for Allied Health professionals to lead clinical trials in cancer supportive care and survivorship.
 This is a multi-stage 3-year project funded by a Clinical Trials Management Scheme Competitive Grant from Cancer Council Victoria and the Victorian Cancer Agency ($500,000), and a Funding Support Grant from Western Alliance ($20,000).

-The education and training needs of allied health professionals to engage with and lead clinical trials are being explored as part of a Barwon Health/ Deakin PhD by the Project Lead.
+The education and training needs of Allied Health professionals to engage with and lead clinical trials are being explored as part of a Barwon Health/ Deakin PhD by the Project Lead.

-Consumer perceptions of allied health clinical trials will also be investigated – recruitment is about to commence in a qualitative study examining consumer needs when engaging with allied health clinical trials as trial participants.
+Consumer perceptions of Allied Health clinical trials will also be investigated – recruitment is about to commence in a qualitative study examining consumer needs when engaging with Allied Health clinical trials as trial participants.
 Consumers are also as a part of the study design team.

 For further information on the ACT-ONC Project please contact Project Lead Catherine Williams, Physiotherapist.